University campus in Idaho

 Transfer articulation agreements between specific two-year and four-year institutions ensure that computer science prerequisites and major-specific courses align across institutions.
 Students completing associate's degrees at Idaho's community colleges can smoothly transition to bachelor's programs at top-ranked institutions like Boise State University, University of Idaho, or Idaho State University without losing academic credits.
 The state's transfer policy eliminates barriers and supports affordability by allowing students to reduce overall costs by beginning at community colleges.
 This pathway is especially advantageous given that community college tuition averages significantly below four-year institution costs.
 For comprehensive planning, students should consult with both their current institution's transfer coordinator and the admissions office at their target four-year institution.
 Explore most affordable programs to identify the most cost-effective transfer pathways, and visit the Idaho State Board of Education website for official transfer policy details and articulation agreement information.

-Why Study Computer Science in Idaho?
+Why Pursue a Computer Science Degree in Idaho?

 Industry & Workforce